-- 5. Set up the slide-in module: - a) To connect the slide-in module and to set up flow connections, follow the instructions in the Installation chapter in this operating manual. - b) To prepare the slide-in module for first-time operation, follow the instructions in the Preparing the Detector for Operation section in this operating manual. - 6.
+- 1. Set up the slide-in module: - a) Connect the slide-in module and set up flow connections (see Installation (▶ page 45)). - b) Prepare the slide-in module for first-time operation (see Preparing the Device for Operation (▶ page 93)). - If you installed a replacement slide-in module, update the instrument configuration in the chromatography data system accordingly. - 2.
 Prepare all other modules of the Vanquish system for operation and restart them.
-Refer to the Operating Manuals for the modules. - 7.
+Refer to the Operating Manuals for the modules. - 3.
 Before starting an analysis, let the chromatography system equilibrate and be sure that it is ready for operation.